Maltese alphabet

 The Maltese alphabet is based on the Latin alphabet with the addition of some letters with diacritic marks and digraphs.
-It is used to write the Maltese language, which evolved from the otherwise extinct Siculo-Arabic dialect, as a result of 800 years independent development.
+It is used to write the Maltese language, which evolved from the otherwise extinct Siculo-Arabic dialect, as a result of 800 years of independent development.
 It contains 30 letters: 24 consonants and 6 vowels (a, e, i, o, u, ie).

 There are two types of Maltese consonants: